phnx-im/infra/README.md

 ## Threat model

 For privacy, the Phoenix Protocol aims to protect against two different types of
-adversaries: the "warrant" adversary which has access to snapshots of persisted state, and the active observer adversary which can observe the server's working memory.
+adversaries: the snapshot adversary which has access to snapshots of persisted state, and the active observer adversary which can observe the server's working memory.
 Note that observation of traffic patterns and network metadata is not part of the protocol's threat model.
 Metadata of that nature can be hidden using